What is Mental Illness?

 Approximately 5% of the UK’s population is black…yet blacks account for around 25% of hospitalised psychiatric patients.
-According to Raymond Cochrane & Sashi Sashidhara (1996), Afro-Carribeans are upto 7 times more likely than whites to be diagnosed with Schizophrenia.
+According to Raymond Cochrane & Sashi Sashidhara (1996), Afro-Carribeans are up to 7 times more likely than whites to be diagnosed with Schizophrenia.
 Roland Littlewood & Maurice Lipsedge (1997) also found that blacks were more likely to receive a diagnosis of mental disorder.
 Such findings might be meta-stated as indicating there may be a racial/genetic basis to these disorders, with blacks more vulnerable to developing them.
-However, Littlewood & Liversedge were not happy to ascribe this to race alone – noting that blacks were more likely to be seen a junior doctor than a consultant.
+However, Littlewood & Liversedge were not happy to ascribe this to race alone – noting that blacks were more likely to be seen by a junior doctor than a consultant.
 (Interestingly, the researchers had similar findings for Irish!)

-Moreover, Cochrane (1983) cites an interesting study in which the incidence of diagnoses of Schizophrenia amongst white and black males in Birmingham was compared.
+Moreover, Raymond Cochrane (1983) cites an interesting study in which the incidence of diagnoses of Schizophrenia amongst white and black males in Birmingham was compared.
 The blacks were 6 times more likely to be diagnosed.
 However, when the whites were compared to an equivalent group of black males living in the Caribbean, no difference was found.
 This suggested that, rather than racial/genetic factors, it was cultural/environmental factors which shaped the difference between the 2 Birmingham groups.

 - Gender Bias